fujiyamayusuke/ScreenShotForMultipleMonitor/README.md

 # Plan:

-- In order that it can be used as function, function in setimage.py should be turn into class.
+- In order that it can be used as function, function in setimage.py should be turn into class.998114

 # Contributing: